The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Home Education, Elective Home Education, EHE

 Some parents educate their children at home.
-Usually the Oxfordshire County Council Elective Home Education Team is aware that a child is being educated at home, but you can contact the EHE team at ehe@oxfordshire.gov.uk / 01865 323513.
-Home schooling is not in itself a risk factor for abuse or neglect.
-Consider what the actual concerns are.
+The Oxfordshire County Council Elective Home Education Team should be aware aware that a child is being educated at home.
+If you are not sure, you can contact the EHE team at ehe@oxfordshire.gov.uk / 01865 323513.
+Effectively delivered and well organised home schooling is supportive to a child's learning and development, allows them opportunity to socialise and explore and prepares the child well for adulthood.
+But it is a large responsibility for a family, and support available to those who home educate is limited.

 Toolkits